-German pancake soup, (also know as Flädlesuppe) is an old-fashioned comfort soup.
-It’s a combination of homemade vegetables stock with pancake ‘noodles’.
+German pancake soup, (also known as Flädlesuppe or Frittatensuppe) is an old-fashioned comfort soup.
+It’s a combination of homemade vegetable stock with pancake noodles.
 It’s a simple recipe, very easy to prepare.
 And ideal to use your leftover pancakes.

 Because it’s just vegetable soup with pancakes, you can prepare it easily.
 If you don’t have any stock left, you can make it quickly using this recipe.
 While simmering you can bake the pancakes.
 That way you can serve this soup in just 20 minutes.

 If you like this easy soup, I just got some great other soup recipes for you!
 This onion soup with only 6 ingredients is really delicious, or try this oriental pumpkin carrot soup.
 Great soups with a lot of flavors!